Unboxed-Software/solana-course/content/token22-in-the-client.md

   throw new Error('Account not found');
 }

-const programId = accountInfo.value.owner; // will return TOKEN_PROGRAM_ID for legacy mint address and TOKEN_2022_PROGRAM_ID for Token Extension Program mint address
+const programId = accountInfo.value.owner; // will return TOKEN_PROGRAM_ID for Token Program mint address and TOKEN_2022_PROGRAM_ID for Token Extension Program mint address

 //we now use the programId to fetch the tokens const tokenAccounts = await connection.getTokenAccountsByOwner(